JorjaFox/library/_source/_recaps/csi/loco-motives.md

 ## Quotes

-**Sidle** You look like the kid who just found the prize in the bottom of a Cracker Jacks box.
+**Sidle:** You look like the kid who just found the prize in the bottom of a Cracker Jacks box.